zyn-org/zyn/docs/PROTOCOL.md

 ## License

-This protocol is part of the Entangle project and is licensed under AGPL-3.0.
+This protocol is part of the Narwhal project and is licensed under AGPL-3.0.